mindsphere/mindconnect-nodejs/README.md

 ## Events

 Events can now be created with the library.
 You can create events for your agent or for your entities.
-In order to create an event for your entity you need to know the asssetid of the asset.
+In order to create an event for your entity you need to know the assetId of the asset.

 ```javascript
 const configuration = require("../../agentconfig.json");